Mica-labs/MICA/README.md

 # Dental Assistant Chatbot – Agent Functionality Guide

-This assistant supports 5 core functionalities using database operations, OpenAI's GPT-4o, and Twilio SMS.
+This assistant supports 5 core functionalities using database operations, GPT-4o, and Twilio SMS.
 Each function is handled by a dedicated agent and a corresponding backend tool function.

 ## 1. Create Patient Record